victronenergy/node-red-contrib-victron/README.md

 The original issue tracking the progress can be found on [Venus repository](https://github.com/victronenergy/venus/issues/378).
 A more frequently updated progress of development can be found on the repository [project board](https://github.com/victronenergy/node-red-contrib-victron/projects/1).

 Here's an example on a functional flow with the Victron Nodes.
-More in-depth examples and use cases in [wiki/Example-Flows](https://github.com/victronenergy/node-red-contrib-victron/wiki/Example-Flows).
+More in-depth examples and use cases can be found in [wiki/Example-Flows](https://github.com/victronenergy/node-red-contrib-victron/wiki/Example-Flows).

 ![Architecture](documentation/images/example-nighttime-rates.png)

 ## Usage and Examples

-This library offers a wide range of measurement (input) and control (output) nodes for Victron Energy's devices.
 When the Node-RED is started, a Victron Energy configuration node is automatically created, connecting to the dbus in the Venus device.
+All the mnode services and measurements can be found on [services.json](/src/services/services.json) -- however only those services and measurements that are available in the system are shown in the node edit panel.

 ![Architecture](documentation/images/node-palette.png)
+*Node-palette - Input nodes on the left, output nodes on the right*

-### Measurement Nodes (input)
+### Input Nodes

-The measurement nodes have two selectable inputs: the devices select and measurement select.
+The input nodes have two selectable inputs: the devices select and measurement select.
 The available options are dynamically updated based on what sort data is actually available on the Venus device dbus.

 ```
 Device Select       - lists all available devices